Prediction of trending topics using ANFIS and deterministic models: Preliminaries

 Fuzzy logic has been used as a powerful tool for modeling uncertainty \cite{bib:zimmermann}.
-One of the most important models in fuzzy logic is the Takagi-Sugeno model, which arises as an effort for systematically generating linguistic rules from an input-output data \cite{bib:fuzzymatlab}.
+Here we will consider using the well-known fuzzy Takagi-Sugeno model, which arises as an effort for systematically generating linguistic rules from an input-output data \cite{bib:fuzzymatlab}.

 In order to provide a good f\/itting to a dataset, a special neural network called ANFIS is used.
-It is functionally equivalent to an RBF network under certain conditions \cite{bib:neurofuzzy}, but unlike the RBF, ANFIS allows to do qualitative research of the data because of its close relations to fuzzy logic.
+It is functionally equivalent to a radial basis function network (RBFN) under certain conditions \cite{bib:neurofuzzy}, but unlike the RBFN, ANFIS allows to do qualitative research of the data because of its close relations to fuzzy logic.
 ANFIS was proposed to be equivalent to the Takagi-Sugeno model \cite{bib:neurofuzzy}, so that it is possible to estimate the linguistic rules of the Takagi-Sugeno model starting from the training of an ANFIS network.

 For the simplest of explanations of the layers, a two-input linear Takagi-Sugeno model is considered (see \cite{bib:neurofuzzy} for details):

 \begin{itemize} \item \textbf{Layer 1 (input layer)}: a membership function is applied to the inputs.
 This will be the output function of the f\/irst layer: